dawiddominiak/notes2toggl/README.md

 8:00 - 9:00 I did something on the next day [Project ID or Name]
 ```

+Date is not required. `Today` is the default date.

 ## Requirements
 ```
 node >= 9.0.0